-- If you’re discussing the extremely high maternal mortality rate among Black, American Indian, and Alaska Native women, you wouldn’t say “BIPOC women,” since other women of color do not face the same risk.
+- If you’re discussing the extremely high maternal deaths among Black, American Indian, and Alaska Native women, you wouldn’t say “BIPOC women,” since other Women of Color do not face the same risk.

 - When recommending a book by author Louise Erdrich, you wouldn’t say “Louise Erdrich, a BIPOC author” or “Indigenous author.”
-The best option would be “Louise Erdrich, a member of the Turtle Mountain Chippewa Tribe.”
+The best option would be “Louise Erdrich, a member of the Turtle Mountain Band of Chippewa Indians.”

 You might find yourself defaulting to “BIPOC” when talking about a friend, classmate, or co-worker, but if you know their ethnicity and it’s relevant to the conversation, use the most specific language possible.

-It may seem politically correct, but some find it offensive because it doesn’t distinguish between different groups.
-It implies, rather, that people of color have an experience similar enough that no distinction is needed.
+It may seem politically correct, sure, but some find it offensive because it doesn’t distinguish between different groups.
+It implies, rather, that all People of Color have an experience similar enough that no distinction is needed.

-If you’re trying to emphasize a particular struggle, however, you’ll want to use more specific language.
+If you’re trying to emphasize a particular experience, however, you’ll want to use more specific language.

 This article isn’t exhaustive.